 - Seek out information that supports their beliefs and behaviours.

 - Avoid receiving or learning new information that goes against their existing beliefs.

 - Ignore research, evidence, observation, personal experience and facts that cause cognitive dissonance.

-For the person on the opposite end of this it can be frustrating.
-They find it impossible to have any kind of conversation or discussion with the person and may be met with arguments, aggression, defensiveness, name calling, resistance, or a complete unwillingness to be open to a new or alternative perspective or information.
+For the person on the opposite end of this, it can be frustrating.
+They find it impossible to have any kind of conversation or discussion with the person and might be met with arguments, aggression, defensiveness, name-calling, resistance, or a complete unwillingness to be open to a new or alternative perspective or information.
 These people may appear stupid or ignorant.